toddharrison/BriarCode/fake-block/readme.md

 ## Commands
 All of these commands are available as an OP in Minecraft.

-### `/fb create <group-name>`
+### `/fb create <group-name> <is-group-shown-by-default>`
-Creates a new group with the specified name using the current WorldEdit selection.
+Creates a new group with the specified name using the current WorldEdit selection. `is-group-shown-by-default` is an optional parameter and defaults to `false`.

 ### `/fb delete <group-name>`
 Deletes the group with the specified name and restores the blocks that were turned to air.
 May also be used in the console.

 ### `/fb add <group-name>`
 Adds the current WorldEdit selection to the group with the specified name.